Bigpoe/BackloggeryAddGames/README.md

 * Python 3.7 or later.
 You can install it from [here](https://www.python.org/downloads/).

+### Setup you credentials

+In the folder **config** you will see the `config_sample.py`file.
+Open it using plain text editor.
+In order to login into the Backloggery web app, you need to replace the keys   `your_username` and `your_password` with your username and password and save the changes.

+Now, rename the file from `config_sample.py` to `config.py`.

 ### Add your games to a .csv file

 In order to use this application, you need to add your games details to a csv file named **games_list_detailed.csv** located in **utils** folder.
 There is an example in the file, so you can follow it to add your game's information.